-4.9.
-Extending 73
+5.9.
+Extending 79

-• fields is a list of all attrs.Attribute instances that will later be set to attrs_attrs.
+- cls is your class right before it is being converted into an attrs class.
+This means it does not yet have the attrs__attribute. - fields is a list of all attrs.Attribute instances that will later be set to attrs_attrs.
 You can modify these attributes any way you want: You can add converters, change types, and even remove attributes completely or create new ones!